Sigmmma/c20/src/content/readme.md

 # What's new?
 {% alert type="success" %}
-**March 2024:** c20 received a minor facelift and has new and revised information, mainly for H1:
+**March 2024:** c20 received a facelift and has new and revised information, mainly for H1:
 {% /alert %}

 * Tools: